Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Context-OutputSharedSettings.md

-# Shared Output Settings and Properties
+# Shared output settings and properties

 All outputs share these settings and property ports.
 In case of Shader Graph Output, some settings are actually provided by the Shader Graph Asset.